THE OPPORTUNITY

 Certain minerals are so essential to our climate objectives, economic and national security, they have been designated as “critical minerals” by governments around the world, including Canada.

-These minerals are indispensable to clean technologies and the transition to a low-carbon future, as well as aerospace, defence and communications technologies.
+These minerals are indispensable to clean technologies and the transition to a lower-carbon future, as well as aerospace, defence and communications technologies.

 Fortunately, British Columbia is home to many of the minerals on Canada’s critical mineral list, including aluminum, cadmium, chromium, copper, nickel, silver, zinc and a host of others.